 Frost occurs when outdoor temperatures hover around the freezing point, or 32F/0C.
 It occurs when moisture (water) on the plants, in the ambient air or within the plant itself, freezes.

 Frost, or freezing, can cause cellular damage to plants that don’t have sufficient protections from it.
+Frost can occur above actual freezing temperatures.

 The generally accepted reason for some plants being more frost tolerant than others is due to having higher levels of sugars built up in their leaves.
 Sugar water will freeze at a lower temperature, when compared to plain water.
 These higher levels of sugar allow certain plants to avoid freezing and thus, they also avoid cellular damage caused by freezing.